darasus/ai-blog/content/the-top-10-most-famous-cats-in-the-world.md

   an unusual feline who became an unlikely online star.
 Rubyyyyyyyy is a lovely Siamese cat who gained widespread fame due to her unique blue eyes and blue fur.
+intro: >-
+  When it comes to internet famous animals, cats by far come out on top.
+  With the rise of social media, cat videos and memes have taken over the internet.
+There are so many funny cats online that it’s almost ridiculous.
+  These kitty clips have gained a massive following online and catapulted these lovable felines into superstardom.

+  Cats are a part of Internet Culture in ways that other animals just aren’t.
+They also have unique features that make them much easier to anthropomorphize and create humorous images with.
+This has led to an explosion in popularity among cats of all kinds, but especially hilarious ones like Grumpy Cat, Henrietta, and Lil Bub.
+Now let’s take a look at the Top 10 Famous Cats In The World:
 ---

 ## Grumpy Cat